-5.3.8 Code Completion
+5.3.11 Code Completion

 MDT supports Code Completion in two variants.
-The first variant, code completion when typing a dot after a class (package) name, shows alternatives in a menu:
+The first variant, code completion when typing a dot after a class (package) name, shows alternatives in a menu.
+Besides the alternatives, Modelica documentation from comments is shown if is available.
+This makes the selection easyer.